Mirchi Music Awards South: Trophy

-The accolade given to the winners of the Southern Industry is same as given to the Bollywood awardees.
+The accolade given to the winners of the Southern Industry is the same as given to the Bollywood awardees.
 It portrays a human partially folding his knee and leaving his hands free.
-The winners of "Upcoming category" will receive a Certificate of Merit and not a trophy.
+The winners of "Upcoming category" receive a Certificate of Merit and not a trophy.

 Jury

 There will be two set of juries to decide the awards - a screening jury to short list the entries and a Grand Jury, with whom rests the task of finalizing the winners for each award.
-The entire process of screening, shortlisting and selection of winners is audited by Ernst & Young.
-Each of the four south Indian languages will have separate Jury panels headed by a chairman.

-The list of Jury and chairman for each language's jury for both years:
+The entire process of screening, shortlisting and selecting the winners is audited by Ernst & Young.
+Each of the four south Indian languages will have separate jury panels headed by a chairman.
+The jury and chairman for each language for both years are as follows.